Are you part of a particular denomination?

 What does a Sunday morning look like?

 A typical morning service begins with music presented by a worship team of four to six people.
 The music is typically contemporary praise songs of the type heard on KJLY or KTIS radio stations.
 A pastor will ordinarily provide a brief greeting, followed by congregational singing, with words projected on two large screens in the front of the worship center.
-Again, the music is generally contemporary, although traditional hymns are frequently included in the morning worship service.
+Again, the music is generally contemporary, although traditional hymns are sometimes included in the morning worship service.
 A pastor or elder will spend some time praying for requests that have been emailed or otherwise delivered to the church office before the service.
 Offering plates are passed by ushers, providing members and regular attenders an opportunity to present tithes, offerings, and requests for staff prayer.
 The fourth Sunday of every month we also pass our collection plates to receive a family care offering.
 The morning message typically lasts for 30 to 40 minutes, exploring a section of the Bible in profound detail.
 The service typically will last about 75 minutes.
 Elders are available after the service if individual prayer is desired.

 How can I know God?